Daniel-KM/Omeka-S-module-BlockPlus/README.md

   `<button class="button-dialog" data-dialog-name="dialog-info">Open me!</button>`.
 - glossary: display a glossary (see block Block above).
 - page header: a default template with a specific class.
+- skip: do not display anything.
+To be used with a group of block to get html.

 #### Item Set showcase (deprecated)